One of the places I wanted to see from my bucket list is the Imperial War Museum

 I will be brutally honest and say that it did not meet my expectations.
 There were a lot fewer tangible items on display, and some items were really minor things that did not have much of a focal point.
 The crowds were terrible and I expect that was because it was school holidays and a Saturday, and of course the museum had been closed for so long.
 I do admit that there were a lot of research stations and stuff that I probably did not even get close to; I prefer seeing items as opposed to images, and there was really a shortage of those.
 I probably need to go back one day when it is quieter and take my time over the museum, but that won’t happen for awhile.
 The bookshop had some interesting titles, but quite a lot were not price marked and the shop itself was laid out badly.
 I expected to walk out there with heaps of books, I came out with a museum guide and that’s all.

 The most popular parts of the museum are really the areas devoted to the two World Wars, and that’s where the huge crowds were.
 The other areas did not attract as much attention, the portrait galleries were really very quiet, although the Holocaust display was packed.
 Maybe one day when it is quieter?
-I don’t know but I really felt let down by the whole experience.
-I really felt that the expectation exceeded the the reality.
+I don’t know but I felt let down by the whole experience and my that the expectations exceeded the reality.
 Maybe it is because I have been to other museums that just seemed so much better.
 Highlights were definitely that Lancaster and the Spitfire, the rest were just so-so.
 The War Museum in Johannesburg was infinitely better from the perspective of exhibits.

 *Update June 2016.*